 Ordinary Wages (OW)

 Ordinary Wages refer the employee’s monthly salary.
-The OW Ceiling is $6,000 per month, which means that is the maximum amount of salary that requires CPF contributions.
+The OW Ceiling is $6,000 (will be revised to $6,300 from 1 September 2023) per month, which means that is the maximum amount of salary that requires CPF contributions.
 Even if your employee draws a monthly salary of $7,500, you only have to make CPF contributions on the first $6,000 each month.

 Additional Wages (AW)